JuliaLang/julia/doc/src/manual/functions.md

 sequentially set `x` to `A`, `B`, `C`, calling the anonymous function on each, just as would happen in the syntax `map(func, [A, B, C])`.

 This syntax makes it easier to use functions to effectively extend the language, since calls look like normal code blocks.
 There are many possible uses quite different from [`map`](@ref), such as managing system state.
-For example, there is a version of [`open`](@ref) that runs code ensuring that the opened file is eventually closed:
+For example, there is a version of [`open`](@ref) that runs code ensuring that the opened file is always eventually closed:

 ```julia
 open("outfile", "w") do io